The Best Winter Activities in Banff

 Guests of Fairmont Banff Springs need not travel far to enjoy scenic skating.
 Surrounded by Castle and mountains provides this ice rink with all the Instagram-worthy moments.

 PS – looking for a way to warm up after the skate?
-Our new this season Sugar Shack is open with warm & delicious to-go options with a Canadian Twist!
+Our Sugar Shack is open seasonlly with warm & delicious to-go options with a Canadian Twist!

 Photo Credit: Paul Zizka